How Much is the Average Settlement for a Neck Injury in Pennsylvania?

 • Chiropractic care or acupuncture

-• Surgery such as cervical discectomy or spinal fusion
+• Surgery such as cervical discectomy, spinal fusion, cervical fusion surgery, or other spinal surgery

 The more evidence of ongoing care and impact, the stronger your case becomes.